DCNS commits to environmental protection

 DCNS considers that addressing environmental issues contributes to the company’s performance.

-This is clear for the production sites, all located close to the coast or a river, and is a question of coherence when the Group is positioned on the marine renewable energy market.
+This is obvious for production sites, all located close to the sea or close to a river, it is a question of coherence when the Group positions itself on the marine renewable energy market.
 It is also a competitive advantage when this concern is integrated into the products and activities.

-DCNS is developing centrally the Group’s strategy within the Performance and Quality department, and is involving all employees in this initiative, capitalising on a network of 15 environment managers distributed across France.
+DCNS is developing centrally the Group’s strategy within the Performance and Quality department, and is involving all employees in this initiative, capitalising on a network of environment managers across France.

 Since 2008, all DCNS sites and activities located in France are ISO 14001 certified.